MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-1.1/reference/resources/windows/scriptResource.md

 ### Known Limitations

-- Credentials being passed within a script resource are not always reliable when using a pull or push server model.
-It is recommended to use a full resource rather than use a script resource in this case.
+- Credentials being passed within a script resource aren't always reliable when using a pull or push server model.
+Use a full resource rather than use a script resource in this case.

+[01]: ../../../resources/authoringResource.md

+[02]: ../../../configurations/runasuser.md
+[03]: /powershell/module/PSDesiredStateConfiguration/Get-DscConfiguration
+[04]: /powershell/module/PSDesiredStateConfiguration/Test-DscConfiguration